CAAPIM/layer7-operator/example/README.md

 - [Elastic Stack](./otel-elastic)
 - [Prometheus](./otel-prometheus)

-Repositories (used in both examples)
+Repositories (used in most of the examples)
 - [Repositories](./repositories/)